freva-org/metadata-crawler/docs/source/chapter3-api/sec2-index-backends.rst

 .. code-block:: python

    import os
-   from typing import Any, Dict, Iterator, List, Optrional, Tuple
+   from typing import Any, Dict, Iterator, List, Optional, Tuple

    from metadata_crawler.metadata_stores import IndexStore

    class MySQLIndex(IndexStore):

         def __post_init__(self):
-           """Any additioanl attributes can be set in this method."""
+           """Any additional attributes can be set in this method."""

            self.password = os.getenv("MYSQL_PASSWD") or ""